Why is ventilation so important?

 A collective approach

-In order to ensure the importance of ventilation is understood and effective ventilation achieved, you should:
+To ensure the importance of ventilation is understood and effective ventilation achieved, you should:

 - Meet with members to discuss ventilation in the workplace